jackychen071404/Viz-TrinoFed/README.md

 - **Timeline**: Create a timeline on the sidebar to show the order of planning, scheduling, execution and merging to complement the tree structure.
 - **User Interaction**: Allow users to scroll through the tree, walk through execution flow, collapse or expand subtrees and nodes to focus on bottlenecks and walk through individual metrics.

+### 4. Deployment Model
+- **Backend**:  A lightweight service, likely written in Java, the same language as Trino, or Node.js to integrate with React better.
+This backend connects to Trino and handles the plans, metrics, and then exposes them via GraphQL API to the frontend
+- **Scalability**: Deploy on Kubernetes with Kafka for event streaming.
+Use Prometheus/Grafana for observability.
+- Modular components for others to integrate with existing Trino monitoring tools.